CostaBru/knapsack/README.md

 # Rethinking the knapsack and set partitions.

-The classic dynamic programming algorithm for 1-0 unbounded knapsack problem was extended to work with rational numbers, and to has any number of independent dimensions.
-Special cases were solved in polynomial time and used as part of new partition algorithm.
+The 1-0 unbounded knapsack problem, a classic problem in dynamic programming, was extended to incorporate rational numbers and multiple dimensions.
+Special cases were solved using polynomial time and integrated into a new partition algorithm.

-The algorithm for equal subset problem complexity was improved to be exponential in number of partitions only.
-The integer input type limitation was removed.
+Additionally, the algorithm for the equal subset problem was optimized to exhibit exponential complexity only in terms of the number of partitions.
+The restriction on integer input types was also removed.

-This work contains ``python`` and ``cpp`` source code of algorithms, performance analysis and reports:
+This research includes the implementation of the algorithms in both ``python`` and ``cpp``, as well as performance analysis and reports.
 - The polynomial time and space algorithm for unbounded subset sum knapsack problem for positive integer and rational numbers.

 - The enhanced exponential implementation of Nemhauser-Ullmann ``NU`` algorithm.